hasanguner/serverless-bartender-bot/README.md

 Tho bot is designed to fetch cocktails from DynamoDB, so we need to seed DynamoDB with cocktails.
 Previously, I've developed a scrapper [Cocktail Fetcher](https://github.com/hasanguner/cocktail-fetcher) to help you to have a Cocktail DB.

-First, run the followinng command to get service information.
+First, run the following command to get service information.
 ```
 sls info
 ```